JaneliaSciComp/ossi-website/src/project-template.md

 related blog posts:
   [Optional-file-name, Only-for-blog-posts-hosted-on-this-site]
 image file: ./optional-file-path.jpg
-image alt text: Alt text is required if you upload an image file - this will dislay on the site video url: https://optional-video-url.com video alt text: Alt text is required if you provide a video url - this will display on the site development team:
+image caption: Required if you upload an image file - this will dislay on the site video url: https://optional-video-url.com video caption: Required if you provide a video url - this will display on the site development team:
   [
     Branson Lab,